 Le temps a laissé son manteau.

-That doesn’t tell in it’s own tongue:
+That doesn’t tell in its own tongue:

 The season removed his coat